gboehl/dynare/doc/manual/source/the-model-file.rst

     order), and whose columns correspond to informational time.
 In other words, the terminal condition for exogenous indexed ``k``, as anticipated from period ``s``, is stored in ``oo_.pfwee.terminal_info(k,s)``.

-.. matvar:: oo_.pfwee.terminal_steady_state

-    |br| This variable stores the terminal steady states for endogenous
-    variables used during perfect foresight simulations with expectation errors, after :comm:`perfect_foresight_with_expectation_errors_setup` has
-    been run.
-It is a matrix, whose lines correspond to endogenous variables (in declaration order), and whose columns correspond to informational time.
-    In other words, the terminal steady state for endogenous indexed ``k``, as anticipated from period ``s``, is stored in ``oo_.pfwee.terminal_steady_state(k,s)``.

 .. _stoch-sol: